openedx/frontend-app-learner-portal-enterprise/docs/decisions/0008-externally-hosted-course-enrollments.md

 However, these routes are now linked to from the `/:enterpriseSlug/course/:courseKey` route when the learner has a redeemable subsidy for the externally hosted course.
 This change to the user flow, where the entry point to the page is now from the course about page in this micro-frontend (MFE), means that we are now making an API call to fetch course metadata on the `/:enterpriseSlug/course/:courseKey` route as well as the `/:enterpriseSlug/:courseType` route unnecessarily.

-We also need to migrate the enrollment form used for externally hosted courses to utilize the new Enterprise subsidy access policy APIs for redemption, which includes the API call to the `can-redeem` API in enterprise-access This API call is currently used on the `CoursePage` to understand whether the learner has a user subsidy applicable the course (i.e., covers the cost of the course).
+We also need to migrate the enrollment form used for externally hosted courses to utilize the new Enterprise subsidy access policy APIs for redemption, which includes the API call to the `can-redeem` API in enterprise-access.
+This API call is currently used on the `CoursePage` to understand whether the learner has a user subsidy applicable to the course (e.g., covers the cost of the course).

 ## Decision